 On the second floor is an exhibit of Jewish children drawings from the Theresienstadt Ghetto, between 1942-1944.
 Back then the Ghetto was used as a last stop for the Czech Jews, before being taken in masses to death camps, and most of the children who drew the drawings did not survive the Holocaust.

 About 100 years later in 1625, another wing was added to the synagogue, in the Renaissance style.
-In the following century (18th), additions were made to the buildings in the Baroque style.
+In the following century (18th), additions were made to the building in the Baroque style.

 At the end of World War II the synagogue became a memorial center, dedicated to the Jews of Moravia and Bohemia that were murdered by the Nazis.